piktochart/try-vue3/NOTES.md

 - A wrapper component that supports the new composition API and handling the case of asynchronous setup
 - Show the #fallback template as the default one while setup() is still not returning the values

+# $on Deprecated

+- `vm.$on` is undefined
+- Seems not official yet as I couldn't found any documentation that states this